 The cornerstone of the diagnosis of C. difficile colitis is identification of C. difficile toxins in the stool.
 Culture assays are considered to be the gold standard, based on the demonstration of toxin B cytopathic effects on cell culture monolayers.
 This test carries great specificity and sensitivity, detecting minimal toxin concentrations.
 Unfortunately, cell culture tests are expensive, time-consuming, and rarely used in clinical practice.

-Till a few years ago the diagnostic method of choice for C. difficile colitis was the enzyme-linked immunosorbent assay (ELISA), based on toxin detection in the stool.
-While ELISA is fast, relatively inexpensive, and has excellent specificity; its sensitivity, however, is variable and ranges between 75%-85%.
+Until a few years ago the diagnostic method of choice for C. difficile colitis was the enzyme-linked immunosorbent assay (ELISA), based on toxin detection in the stool.
+While ELISA is fast, relatively inexpensive, and has excellent specificity; its sensitivity, however, is variable and ranges between 75% and 85%.
 The other ELISA test is based on the detection of the enzyme glutamate dehydrogenase (GDH).
 However, the test is non-specific as nontoxigenic strains of C. difficile, may also produce this enzyme.
 GDH can be used as a screening test but must be followed by another confirmatory test.
 The newest and current preferred methods of diagnosis are the nucleic acid amplification (LAMP) tests.
 These may include the real-time polymerase chain reaction (PCR) and the loop-mediated isothermal amplification tests.
 Both the tests detect the toxin A and B genes responsible for the production of toxins.
-They have a sensitivity of 90-100% and a specificity of 94-100%.
-Only loose stools from symptomatic patients suspected of C. difficile infection should be tested, as PCR can also detect asymptomatic carriers.
+They have a sensitivity of 90% to 100% and a specificity of 94% to 100%.
+Only loose stools from symptomatic patients suspected of CDI should be tested, as PCR can also detect asymptomatic carriers.
 There is no benefit to testing multiple stool specimens or repeat testing following a positive test (test of cure).

 Endoscopy is a rapid but invasive and expensive diagnostic test for C. difficile colitis.
 Often, nonspecific findings of colitis such as edema, erythema, and loss of vascular pattern are the only findings.
 In cases of pseudomembranous colitis, endoscopy is diagnostic, because it may reveal typical raised, yellow nodules over areas of normal mucosa or minimal erythema.
 In more severe cases, coalescent nodules forming extensive areas of pseudomembranes over a background of inflammation and ulcerations are found (Fig. 2).
 In most cases, pseudomembranes are distributed throughout the colon and are readily identified within the reach of the sigmoidoscope.
 In a few cases, the pseudomembranes are confined to the right colon.
 Endoscopy should be used with caution and reserved for patients with severe colitis of unclear cause in whom a prompt diagnosis is needed.